GiuseppeSoriano/WeFood/Documentation/Documentation.md

 3. **Security**: the system must be secure and protect users' data even from possible attacks.
 In particular, the information transmitted between client and server must be over HTTPS.
 Furthermore, the system must protect users' passwords by hashing them before storing in the database.

 4. **Reliability**: the system must be reliable and must not lose the information uploaded by the users.
-It must be caple of recovering from a crash and restore the data in a consistent state, exploiting the replicas of the database.
+It must be capable of recovering from a crash and restore the data in a consistent state, exploiting the replicas of the database.

 5. **Usability**: the GUI offered to the users must be easy to use and intuitive.
 Each user should be able to use the application without any training and in about 15 minutes.